Jichuan/first-repository/README.md

 # first-repository
-This is the first repository I created.
+This is the first repository Jason created. <br>
-Will make a branch from the master one.
+Will make a branch from the master one. <br>
+Now we just created another version of Readme file.